Moschorhinus: Skull

+The closely related Promoschorhynchus shows stiff folds (choanal crest) on the border of the nasal passage and the throat, used to keep it open and to allow for breathing while eating.
+The development of a secondary palate in the skull gradually evolved in therocephalians, and the choanal crest is featured in all later therocephalians.

 Tracing the roof of the skull, Moschorhinus possesses small prefrontal bones above the eyes, followed by large, widened frontal bones.
 The parietals form a narrow sagittal crest along the midline of the skull, which houses a very basic pineal foramen.
 Indentations can be seen in the temporal fossae, depressions on either side of the crest, indicating the presence of many blood vessels and nerves supplying the brain.

-Eye sockets

 The lacrimal bone is larger than the reduced prefrontal, and forms the majority of the eye socket.
 The lacrimal has a bony boss (a rounded knob) on the orbit, and a large foramen towards its inner side.
 The lower edge of the eye socket is formed the jugal and maxillary bones.
 The jugal ends at the eye socket, and is not convex, as in several later therocephalians.